studyingcho/studyingcho.github.io/noteSR.md

 Observer A and observer B were at same position at $$t=0$$.
 Also assume observer A sends light at $$t=0$$ to observer C. When observer C gets the light, he immediately sends light back to A.

 The time that observer B observes by his clock when he receives the reflected light is $$2 \alpha \Delta x/c$$.
-Then the observed distance from A and C is
+Then the observed distance from A and C, observed by B is

 $$\alpha \Delta x - v\left(\gamma \frac{2\Delta x}{c}\right)=\frac{1}{2}\left(\alpha (2 \Delta x) - 2v\left(\gamma \frac{2\Delta x}{c}\right)\right)=\frac{1}{2}\left(\frac{1}{\alpha} (2 \Delta x)\right)=\frac{1}{\alpha}\Delta x$$